-When it comes to late payment speed is key to getting your money.
-Research shows that the longer an invoice remains unpaid the less likely it is to be paid.
+When it comes to late payment, speed is key to getting your money.
+Research shows that the longer an invoice remains outstanding the less likely it is to be paid.
 Therefore, it’s vital that you monitor all your invoices and take action as soon as possible.
-If you’re struggling to collect the payment internally you could benefit from partnering with a debt collection agency, who’ll bring expertise to the process and give you back the time to focus on other invoices.
+If you’re struggling to collect the payment internally you could benefit from partnering with a debt collection agency.
+They will bring expertise to the process and give you back the time to focus on other invoices.

 This post considers when you should use a debt collection agency.

-If your business is struggling with late payment and you’d like to discuss your debt collection requirements, please contact our team on 0800 9774848 or get a quote to see how much we would charge for successfully collecting your overdue payments.
+If your business is struggling with late payment and you’d like to discuss your debt collection requirements, please contact our team on 0800 9774848 or get a quote to see what we would charge for successfully collecting your overdue payments.